Netcracker/qubership-consul/docs/public/troubleshooting.md

 Problem with error log "agent.server.raft: failed to get log" allows any action:

   1. Check backups in backup daemon, likes "/listbackups", "/listbackups/ID".
-If status equal "Successful" and if last backup is old, then we nees to data loss
+If status equal "Successful" and if last backup is old, then we nees to data loss.
-  2. If you have a time to start pods, then connect to pod and delete raft.db file on all pods.
-If you don't have a time, then connect to kubernetes node in directory with consul PV and delete this file.
+  2. If you have a time to start pods: connect to pod and remove raft.db file on all pods.
+  else:
+      connect to kubernetes node in directory with consul PV and remove this file.

   3. Then you need restart pods.
-Consul is reload, but part of data is loss.
+Consul is reload, but part of data will be loss.
-  4. Trying restore last backup through backup daemon.
-If backup daemon don't work, then reload.
+  4. Trying restore last backup through consul backup daemon.
+If consul backup daemon don't work, then reload.
-  5. Consul must be work.
-Check business applications - key manager and configuration-server.
+  5. Check business applications - key manager and configuration-server.
 If they are failure on authentication to consul, then change secrets to correct from consul-acl-bootstral-secret.
 Then reboot.
-  6. Check errors, if you have.

 # Deployment Problem